dbarowy/bingerator/README.md

 Bingerator
 ==========

+or "why the heck is it so hard to issue web queries in a program?"

-An iterator-like collection library for doing Bing queries in Scala.
+`Bingerator` is an easy-to-use library for doing Bing web queries in Scala.

 Usage
 -----

 `Bingerator` is very simple to use.
-It works much like an ordinary collection in Scala.
+It works much like an ordinary collection object in Scala.
 First, include Bingerator into your scope:

     import net.ettinsmoor.Bingerator